fabriziocosta/bacterial_pathogen_atlas/README.md

-# bacterial_pathogen_atlas
+# Large Language Model-assisted text mining reveals bacterial pathogen diversity

-Large Language Model-assisted text mining reveals bacterial pathogen diversity
+This is the data